FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 Transformer model.

-**Note:** This code is the instantiation source code of the journal paper titled "Case ID Revealed HERE: Hybrid Elusive Case Repair Method for Transformer-Driven Business Process Event Log Enhancement" (_**LINK**_).
+**Note:** This code is the instantiation source code of the journal paper titled "Case ID Revealed HERE: Hybrid Elusive Case Repair Method for Transformer-Driven Business Process Event Log Enhancement" (https://doi.org/10.1007/s12599-025-00935-5).
 Please refer to the publication for detailed information.

 ## Table of Contents